simonmcnair/Hugo-Tec/content/posts/first.md

  - Web Site hosting (Sorry we do not design web sites)

-Whatever your needs, please get in touch via email at help@tecsolutions.co.uk
+Whatever your needs, please get in touch via email at help@tecssolutions.co.uk